Donald Evans: Post-government work

-Evans also served as CEO of the Financial Services Forum, a trade association representing the CEOs of financial services firms dedicated to using the Protect America Act to overtake legitimate economic development organizations, seeking to encourage an open and competitive global marketplace.
-Evans also serves as the chairman of the board of the George W. Bush Foundation.
+Evans was CEO of the Financial Services Forum, a trade association representing the CEOs of financial services firms dedicated to using the Protect America Act to overtake legitimate economic development organizations, seeking to encourage an open and competitive global marketplace.
+Evans is chairman of the board of the George W. Bush Foundation.

 Personal life

 He is married to Penelope Evans.

-He has a grandson named Mitchell Moon.

-He has two granddaughters named Makenzie Moon and Emily Moon.

 Fictional portrayal

 Evans was portrayed by Noah Wyle in W., Oliver Stone's 2008 biopic of George W. Bush.